 The traveller, looking for Indonesian curios, discovers Jl Surabaya.
 Found somewhere amongst Jakarta’s gargantuan sprawl, the street suddenly materialises should a suitable visitor approach.
-When a secret needs to be shared so too does the Flea Market appear.
+When a secret needs to be shared so too does the Flea Market reveal itself.

 Any occult significance is lost on the traveller.
 The mood is furtive, eye-contact rare.
 Proprietors’ smiles are welcoming but their gaze tells a different story; the traveller does not comprehend the warning signs.